WillBrubaker/awesome-surveys/README.md

 6. Advanced form field validation is included.
 7. View results of your surveys in the admin area of your WordPress site.
 8. Extendable through action/filter hooks.

+## Known issues/limitations ##

+1. At this time, it is not possible to edit survey questions if the survey has responses.
+In the future I plan to re-implement this but only so much as to allow for the editing of text - You will not be able to add questions to a survey which has responses.
+You will not be able to add answers to questions if the survey has respones.

+2. On the "view results" screen all responses are output at once.
+This will likely have a negative impact in certain cases where the survey has a lot of responses - also a large number of responses is unwieldy to view.

 ## Installation ##